edoburu/django-any-urlfield/docs/installation.rst

 Now, the ``CmsUrlField`` offers users a dropdown field to directly select an article.

-For more configuration options of the :func:`~cmsfields.models.CmsUrlField.register_model` function, see the documentation of the :class:`~cmsfields.models.CmsUrlField` class.
+For more configuration options of the :func:`~cmsfields.models.CmsUrlField.register_model` function, see the documentation of the :class:`~cmsfields.models.CmsUrlField` and :class:`~cmsfields.models.ImageBrowseField` classes.